nicozanf/py4web-doc/docs/chapter-14.rst

    [[form.custom["submit"]
    [[form.custom["end"]

-When handling custom form layouts you need to know if you are displaying the grid or a form.
-Use the following to decide
+But notice that when handling custom form layouts you need to know if you are displaying the grid or a form.
+Use the following to decide:

 ::